fangpin/redis-rs/README.md

 ## Transaction
 When *MULTI* command is called in a connection, redis just queued all following commands until *EXEC* or *DISCARD* command is called.
 *EXEC* command will execute all queued commands and return an array representation of all execution result (including), instead the *DISCARD* command just clear all queued commands.
+The transactions among each client connection are independent.